Recognition of same-sex unions in Indonesia: Background

 Following the legalization of same-sex marriage in the United States in June 2015, proponents, including singer Sherina Munaf, posted celebratory messages on social media and many highlighted their Facebook profile pictures with rainbow filters.
-This caused political backslash and controversy, with the Minister of Religious Affairs, Lukman Hakim Saifuddin, responding that Indonesia "could not accept" same-sex marriage.
-Writing for the Indonesia at Melbourne blog, Hendri Yulius wrote, "Under Suharto's New Order, anything that conflicted with the state ideology was considered foreign and a threat to Indonesian moral values and culture.
+This caused political backlash and controversy, with the Minister of Religious Affairs, Lukman Hakim Saifuddin, responding that Indonesia "could not accept" same-sex marriage.
+Writing for the Indonesia at Melbourne blog, Hendri Yulius wrote, "Under Suharto's New Order (Orde Baru), anything that conflicted with the state ideology was considered foreign and a threat to Indonesian moral values and culture.
 The current generation is living with the legacy of this idea.
 We were educated to think that culture is fixed, that differences are threatening and alien, never mind the multiple interactions across cultures now possible in a globalised world.
 The democratic era has also provided more space for religious fundamentalism, which was strongly suppressed by the military regime.
 The dogmatic interpretations of religion presented by fundamentalist groups reinforce this idea of a static, unchanging culture."

+In September 2015, a same-sex couple held a commitment ceremony in a five-star resort in Ubud according to traditional Hindu customs.
+The couple, an Indonesian and an American national, had previously married in the United States, but chose to also hold a celebration in Bali.
+The marriage, which was officiated by a Hindu priest, proved widely controversial, with Governor I Made Mangku Pastika calling it "a disgrace for Bali".
+The Grand Council of Customary Villages (ᬫᬚᭂᬮᬶᬲ᭄ ᬤᭂᬲ ᬅᬤᬢ᭄, Majelis Desa Adat), which advises the Bali Government on issues related to culture, traditional customs and policies affecting traditional communities, issued a statement: "We emphasise that same sex marriage is not allowed in our religion.
+In our customary law it is also not allowed as it could cause the area to be cuntaka (or impure; ᬘᬸᬦ᭄ᬢᬓ).
+If the wedding ceremony really happened a purification ceremony should be held in the village where the wedding was held."
 In 2016, police stopped a same-sex marriage ceremony from occurring in Wonosobo, Central Java, arguing that "such a ceremony violated the law and caused discomfort among local residents".
 In May 2024, pictures shared online of a double marriage ceremony in Wonosobo with both grooms sitting next to each other were misconstrued as being a same-sex marriage.
 The pictures led to an "explosion" of homophobic rhetoric on social media despite the fact that the ceremony consisted of two sisters marrying their male partners.
 That same month, a same-sex couple was married in Central Halmahera, North Maluku by having one of the partners dress as a woman.
 The Regional Office of the Ministry of Religious Affairs requested that the marriage be annulled after discovering that both spouses were men, arguing that the ceremony "violate[d] religious and cultural sharia of the community".